Resource theory of unextendibility and non-asymptotic quantum capacity: Unextendibility, non-asymptotic one-way distillable entanglement, and non-asymptotic quantum capacity

-Similar to the observation in Remark~\ref{rem:alt-bound-formula}, by turning around the bound in \eqref{eq:k-ext-q-cap-bnd-max}, we find the following alternative way of expressing it: \begin{remark} The number of ebits ($\log_2 M$) transmitted by a $(1,M,\varepsilon)$ entanglement transmission protocol conducted over a quantum channel $\mc{N}$ and assisted by a $k$-extendible post processing is bounded from above as
+Similar to the observation in Remark~\ref{rem:alt-bound-formula}, by turning around the bound in \eqref{eq:k-ext-q-cap-bnd-max}, we find the following alternative way of expressing it: \begin{remark} The number of qubits ($\log_2 M$) transmitted by an $(n,M,\varepsilon)$ $k$-extendible assisted quantum communication protocol conducted over a quantum channel $\mc{N}$ is bounded from above as

 where $E^{\max}_{k}(\mc{N})$ is the $k$-unextendible max-relative entropy of the channel $\mc{N}$, as defined in \eqref{equation-67}. \end{remark}

 Related to the discussion in Section~\ref{sec:size-k}, it is necessary for the inequality $2^{-n E^{\max}_k(\mathcal{N})}[1-\varepsilon]-\frac{1}{k} > 0 $ to hold in order for the bound in \eqref{eq:alt-bound-max-k} to be non-trivial.
 The following proposition gives a sufficient condition on the size of $k$ in order for the inequality in \eqref{eq:alt-bound-max-k} to hold.
 This condition can be checked numerically.